 Give Your Cat Enough Water

 Is your cat not getting enough clean water?
 If not, you need to find a way to make sure they are getting more, so they don’t become dehydrated.
 Dehydration in cats can be dangerous to their health.
-If your cat won’t drink water out of a regular bowl, you should try using a water fountain.
+If your cat won’t drink water out of a regular bowl, you should try using a water fountain or an electric pet water bowl.
 The majority of cats love drinking from fountains.
 Your cat might, as well.

 Manage Your Cat’s Teeth